 What is the Best Way to Wash Swimsuits?

-Some of our customers have shared with us that they use a teaspoon of baby shampoo or gentle hand soap as a substitute.
-Remember, you will not need much; keep it simple.
+Some of our clients have told us that they substitute a teaspoon of baby shampoo or mild hand soap.
+You won't need much, so keep things straightforward.

 1. Thoroughly Rinse Your Swimsuit